Ethical Guidelines for IEA Members

 Encouraging the ethical use of the Enneagram is central to the mission of the IEA.
 All IEA members shall adhere to the IEA’s General Ethical Guidelines.
-In addition, those accredited by the IEA shall adhere to the Code of Ethics for IEA Accredited Professionals.
+In addition, those accredited by the IEA must also adhere to the Code of Ethics for IEA Accredited Professional.

 The Enneagram can be used by people from a variety of backgrounds, including educators, business consultants, artists, therapists, spiritual directors, and medical professionals; all of whom use it in an increasing range of contexts and applications.
 Because the Enneagram is such a powerful and profound system for understanding human nature, it is important that those who use the system with others do so in an ethical manner.